You have prepared everything with the greatest of care. There are a few details left to add – but by no means the least important!

-Finish your letter correctly to ensure it lives up to all the work you’ve put in up till now!
+Finish your letter correctly to ensure it lives up to all the work you’ve put in up until now!

-You’re adopting a proactive posture!
-However, don’t be too direct, as the recruiter must not think you are making the decision for him.
-One simple, effective sentence will be enough to demonstrate your motivation and get this interview.
+Be engaging and proactive, but respectful.
+Also, don’t be too direct, as the recruiter must not think you’re making the decision for them.
+One simple, effective sentence will be enough to demonstrate your motivation and hopefully, get an interview.

-You’ll show the recruiter that you know social codes and the rules of politeness, have good interpersonal skills and an ability to adapt to any work environment.
+You’ll show the recruiter that you understand your field’s professional norms, have good interpersonal skills and an ability to adapt to any work environment.
 Find appropriate wording to position yourself as a professional in front of another professional whose responsibilities and position you respect.

 What is their position?

-Are you writing to an HR director or a trainee? (if you have any doubt, enter their name into Google or LinkedIn)
+Are you writing to an HR director or a trainee?
+If you’re unsure, enter their name into Google or LinkedIn.

 What business sector is the company in?
-The closing may be different depending on whether you are applying to:
+The closing may be different depending on whether you’re applying to:

 the CEO of a digital start-up